Award Guidelines

 Status Reporting

 A final status report and a financial report is required at the completion of a grant.
-Depending on duration of award, annual status reports may also be requested.
-The final status report must be completed within 3 months of the award end date, both dates are indicated in the ResearchNB NOD.
+Depending on the duration of the award, annual status reports may also be requested.
+The final status report must be completed within three (3) months of the award end date.
+Both dates are indicated in the ResearchNB NOD.
 Dates at which reports are due will be specified in the NOD, though additional reporting may be requested by ResearchNB at any time.
 This additional reporting will only be requested if there is pressing external demand on ResearchNB (e.g., extra information is requested by the government).
 If a report outside the normal requirements is requested by ResearchNB, ResearchNB will give ample time for the completion of this request.

-A failure to complete mandatory status reporting on previous ResearchNB awards (also including legacy awards from both NBIF and NBHRF) may result in an automatic rejection of a new funding application to ResearchNB.
+A failure to complete mandatory status reporting for previous ResearchNB awards (also including legacy awards from both NBIF and NBHRF) may result in an automatic rejection of a new funding application to ResearchNB.

 If the grantee leaves the institution during the course of an award without submitting mandatory reports for the project, the institution’s appropriate administration office assumes responsibility for filing the reports.